Missing Microsoft Windows .dll files

 For example, if you're getting an error similar to "Internet Explorer encountered an error in KERNEL32.DLL at 0137:BFF3191C", search for "kernel32.dll" to make sure a specific document has not been created for your issue.
 In some situations a .dll file error may be caused by a specific situation.

 If the Computer Hope search does not return any results for your .dll file or you're encountering issues with several different .dll files, continue reading our recommendations for resolving your issue.

 In some situations, it may be possible to download or copy a .dll file from another computer onto your computer to resolve the issue.
 However, because .dll error messages are almost always a more serious issue, replacing the missing .dll file will cause additional errors or report additional missing files, we suggest you try the below suggestions first.

 If you still wish to try to download or copy a missing .dll file, unfortunately, Computer Hope does not have a library of downloadable .dll files; however, there are several other sites that do offer this service.
 Click here to open an external search for missing .dll files.

 If you're encountering .dll errors that are preventing you from getting into Windows, to troubleshoot the computer, boot the computer into Safe Mode.
 Once successfully in Safe Mode, you can continue with the below steps.

 If your computer boots normally and can bypass the .dll errors and still operate Windows, you can continue following the below steps.

-Microsoft Windows XP and Windows 2000 users
+Microsoft Windows XP and above users

 First, try restoring the computer back to an earlier date, this troubleshooting step is a quick and easy recommendation that can resolve a lot of issues encountered with Microsoft Windows computers.